Claire Fauteux

 Claire Fauteux (23 September 1890 – 8 July 1988) was a Canadian painter.
 Fauteux specialized in portrait and landscape paintings, occasionally creating murals.
-During World War II, she was interred in France by the Germans during the occupation.
+During World War II, she was interned in France by the Germans during the occupation.
 While imprisoned, she created a series of illustrations which would be published in her book, Fantastic Voyage.

 Life and work

 Marie Claire Fauteux was born in Montreal, Canada in September 1890.
 She studied at the Art Association of Montreal before proceeding to go to Europe, where she continued her studies at the Académie Julian in Paris.
 She focused on portrait and landscape painting.
 She returned to Montreal, where she had her first exhibition in 1912 at the Art Association of Montreal.
 She would maintain a long lasting relationship with the now defunct Art Association, exhibiting her work at the facility through 1947.